jxnl/blog/docs/systematically-improve-your-rag.md

 ### Week 1: RAG System Foundations

 - Learn the RAG System Inference Flywheel
-- Create evaluation methods
+- Create evaluation methods, with user and synthetic data
-- Explore data representations and fine-tuning
+- Explore data representations and fine-tuning to improve search quality

 ### Week 2: Query Processing

-- Implement query segmentation
+- Implement query segmentation identify areas of improvement
-- Apply classification and clustering techniques
+- Apply classification and clustering techniques to detect drift and be data driven in your approach
-- Develop strategies to use classifications
+- Understanding my framework on inventory and capability planning

 ### Week 3: Multi-Index Search and Routing